Romchik38/CheckoutShippingComment/readme.md

-# Add extension attribute to checkout shipping address
+# Add a comment to shipping address

 ## Description

-Add a comment to shipping address
+Module adds a comment to shipping address via extension attribute.

 ## Docs